arnblnc/Fabric-fault-detection-using-AI-and-Machine-Learning/README.md

 # Fabric-fault Detection using AI and Machine Learning
 Hi!
-This repository contains the files for my Major Individual Project in my undegraduate
+This repository contains the files for my Major Individual Project in my undergraduate

 # MATLAB toolboxes required
 - Deep Learning Toolbox